 While each level of U.S. and Standards Editions has both teacher's guides and home instructor’s guides available (with the exception of Standards Edition levels 6A and 6B), the home instructor's guides are designed specifically for homeschoolers, are less expensive, and are what I recommend.
 You do not need both.
 Common Core Editions have only teacher's guides right now (no home instructor's guides), and these are the only teacher's guides that include reduced pictures of student pages, a very helpful feature.
 Both the home instructor’s guides and teacher's guides have lesson plans, teaching instructions, and answer keys.

-Placement tests are available at their website.
+Placement tests are available on the Singapore Math website.
 If your child is not starting at the beginning of the program, it is vital that you use the placement test to determine the appropriate level.
 Important note: It is not unusual for a child to place one or two levels below their official grade level.

 Primary Mathematics 1A and 1B

 Book 1A begins with the assumption that children already have a basic sense and recognition of numbers.
 It begins with counting to 10, but by the fourth unit of the first book, students are learning subtraction.
 Single-digit multiplication is introduced in 1B, with division introduced very briefly immediately after.
 (Students are not expected to memorize multiplication facts yet.)

 The text stresses conceptual understanding over math-fact drill at this level.
 Drill suggestions are given in the guides, but you might want to provide opportunities for more practice with math facts using other resources.
 Practical applications are used in lesson presentation and word problems.
 In addition to the arithmetic operations, this first level teaches ordinal numbers, shapes, measurement, time telling, money, and graphs.